-There are at least some who think that network purchase of cable systems is a non-issue.
+There are at least some who think that network purchase of cable systems is a nonissue.
 Peter Falco, a securities analyst for Merrill Lynch, said: "It's going to be cable buying network."
 From the point of view of cable operators, carrying ABC, CBS and NBC is essential, Falco said.
-Repeated surveys of cable subscribers, Falco said, point out that the top three favorite channels of cable subscribers are the three network affiliates nism but to the attractiveness of its programing, Falco said.
+Repeated surveys of cable subscribers, Falco said, point out that the top three favorite channels of cable subscribers are the three network affiliates.

+The value of a cable system, in the long run, comes down not to its delivery mechanism but to the attractiveness of its programing, Falco said.
 It makes sense for an MSO to protect its most valuable supply of programing by purchasing it, especially if the MSO is going to have to compete with a telephone company in home entertainment.
 The cable operator, Falco said, needs the most attractive channels to offer consumers at an attractive price, or it needs one or two proprietary channels that a consumer will buy.